New factorization theory for heavy quarkonium production and decay: Example: hadroproduction

-With these inputs in hand, fragmentation functions calculated by using different methods are shown in Fig.~\ref{fig:FFs}.
-In this figure, $D^{4d}_{g\to H}(x)$ and $D^{1d}_{g\to H}(x)$ are calculated by using the exact value of $m_Q$, while $D^{1d^{(0)}}_{g\to H}(x)$ is similar to $D^{1d}_{g\to H}(x)$ but calculated by setting $m_Q=M/2$ in Eq.~\eqref{eq:hard}.
-We find that fragmentation functions calculated by using SGF-4d and SGF-1d have different shapes, but they have the same accumulated values,
+With these inputs in hand, FFs calculated by using different methods are shown in Fig.~\ref{fig:FFs}.
+In this figure, $D^{4d}_{g\to \onia}(x)$ and $D^{1d}_{g\to \onia}(x)$ are calculated by using the exact value of $m$, while $D^{1d^{(0)}}_{g\to \onia}(x)$ is similar to $D^{1d}_{g\to \onia}(x)$ but calculated by setting $m=M/2$ in Eq.~\eqref{eq:hard}.
+We find that FFs calculated by using SGF-4d and SGF-1d have different shapes, but they have the same accumulated values,

-This is because, SGF-4d and SGF-1d are equivalent for the integrated fragmentation function.
-The fragmentation function obtained by expanding $m_Q$ to the lowest order, $D^{1d^{(0)}}_{g\to H}(x)$, has only a small difference from the complete result $D^{1d}_{g\to H}(x)$.
+This is because SGF-4d and SGF-1d are equivalent for the integrated FF.
+The FF obtained by expanding $m$ to the lowest order, $D^{1d^{(0)}}_{g\to \onia}(x)$, has only a small difference from the complete result $D^{1d}_{g\to \onia}(x)$, which implies that relativistic correction due to the expansion of $m$ is very small.